githwxi/ATS-Temptory/docgen/CodeBook/RECIPE/Game-of-24/README.md

 end (* end of [Game_of_24] *)
 ```

+Note that the template `gtree_node_children` needs to be implemented
-By the way, one could also use the template `gtree_streamize_bfs`
+in order for `gtree_streamize_dfs` to work.
+By the way, one could
-to enumerate in the breath-first fashion.
+also use the template `gtree_streamize_bfs` to enumerate in the
+breath-first fashion.

 Given four integers n1, n2, n3, and n4, `Game_of_24` returns a
 linear stream of expr-values formed using the 4 integers such that